 More research is needed to quantify the amount of PFAS that could accumulate in the edible parts of produce and crops grown in soils or irrigated with water contaminated with PFAS, and to determine standards for safe levels.
 Since people eat a variety of foods, the risk from the occasional consumption of produce grown in soil or irrigated with water contaminated with PFAS is thought to be low.
 However, because these chemicals can accumulate in the body and people can be exposed from a variety of sources, it is recommended to minimize known PFAS exposures whenever possible.

-If you are concerned that your water may contain PFAS and you are on municipal water (meaning, you receive a water bill), view the results of the Michigan Department of Environment, Great Lakes, and Energy (EGLE's) 2018 statewide public water supply sampling effort.
+If you are concerned that your water may contain PFAS and you are on municipal water (meaning, you receive a water bill), view the results of EGLE's 2018 statewide public water supply sampling effort.
 (This site also contains results from sampling of schools on their own wells, and many childcare centers and Head Start Programs).
-If you are concerned that your water may contain PFAS and you are on a private well, learn how you can take and have your own residential water sample analyzed.
-For other questions, contact the State of Michigan Department of Health and Human Services Drinking Water Hotline at 844-934-1315.
+If you are concerned that your water may contain PFAS and you are on a private well, visit our Home Sampling Guidance page to learn how you can collect and have your own residential water sample analyzed.
+For other questions, contact the Michigan Department of Health and Human Services (MDHHS) Drinking Water Hotline at 844-934-1315.

-For questions about gardening, visit the Crops, Gardening and Food Frequently Asked Questions.
+For questions about gardening, visit the Crops, Gardening and Food FAQs.

 What is Michigan doing to understand and address PFAS in biosolids and industrial byproducts?

 In the fall of 2018, EGLE initiated a study of 42 municipal WWTPs to evaluate the presence of PFAS in influents, effluents, and associated residuals (sludge/biosolids).
-As part of this initiative, screening of 22 land application sites was conducted to further understand the potential impacts to the environment from land-applied biosolids.
-The information collected has been used in the development of EGLE's Interim Strategy for Land Application of Biosolids, which contains the PFAS interim strategy.
+As part of this initiative, screening of 29 land application sites was conducted to further understand the potential impacts to the environment from land-applied biosolids.
+The information collected has been used in the development of EGLE's Interim Strategy for Land Application of Biosolids Containing PFAS.

-EGLE is supporting U.S. Environmental Protection Agency's (USEPA) efforts to complete a risk-based evaluation of PFAS in biosolids.
-While the USEPA is completing their evaluation of biosolids, EGLE will continue a deliberative, disciplined approach which focuses on identifying and reducing significant sources of PFAS entering wastewater treatment systems, preventing the land application of industrially impacted biosolids, mitigate (reduce) risks and continue driving PFAS concentrations present in biosolids down as quickly as possible.
+EGLE is supporting the EPA's efforts to complete a risk-based evaluation of PFAS in biosolids.
+While the EPA is completing their evaluation of biosolids, EGLE will continue a deliberative, disciplined approach which focuses on identifying and reducing significant sources of PFAS entering wastewater treatment systems, preventing the land application of industrially impacted biosolids, mitigate (reduce) risks and continue driving PFAS concentrations present in biosolids down as quickly as possible.

-The MPART Land Application Workgroup is now expanding this effort to evaluate PFAS in the land application of other (non-biosolids) residuals.
+The MPART Land Application Workgroup is now expanding this effort to evaluate PFAS in the land application of other (non-biosolids) residuals and industrial byproducts/sludges.

 Which crops can be planted on biosolid-applied fields?In Michigan, most biosolids used for agriculture are applied to fields that will grow crops such as corn, soybeans, and wheat.